doughphunghus/7D2D-Doughs-Mods-a21/Doughs-Weather-Core/README.md

 **For game**: [7 Days to Die](https://7daystodie.com)

 **Description:**
-This modlet makes the weather more challenging to deal with.
+This modlet makes the weather more challenging to deal with BUT does not add effects to the player beyond what teh game normally adds.
+It adds "more bad weather" and "lower visibility" not "player debuffs/afflictions.
 It makes the assumption that the apocalypse recently occurred and the air is very dirty.
 The winds of nuclear annihilation have not calmed....or something like that.